 She has a huge desire of integrating the prisoners by way of literacy programs, but the financial problem is creating a huge obstacle to fulfill her desire.
 She has no other source of income and is totally dependent on personal patronage.
-Organizations like Sentinel and Answer helped her for the upbringing of her children, however the support is still not enough.
+Organizations like Sentinel and Answer helped her with the upbringing of her children, however, the support is still not enough.

 Now in her fifties, social activist, Indira believes that the social service does not have a time limit and a fixed destination.
-You can start serving the mankind at any time.
-As compared to other so called social activist, who make money in the name of social service, Indira has a tough and inspirational journey in the field of social service.
+You can start serving mankind at any time.
+As compared to other so-called social activists, who make money in the name of social service, Indira has a tough and inspirational journey in the field of social service.

 I am a social worker and founder of non-profit organization Prisoner's Assistance Nepal that looks after the children of criminal parents living in jails.
 Ranamagar took a deep interest in the welfare of prisoners.

 Money is not everything that matters in life completely, What matters is the pure golden heart.

 Indira Ranamagar is social worker and founder of non-profit organisation Prisoner's Assistance Nepal that looks after the children of criminal parents living in jails.
 Ranamagar took a deep interest in the welfare of prisoners